[Relevant document: Eighth Report of the European Statutory Instruments Committee, HC 1699.]

 The definition of what constitutes a “batch” of ammonium nitrate differs depending on whether the import comes from the EU or elsewhere.

 This is a very important issue for the fertiliser industry.
-Could he could clarify whether this provision would give the opportunity to Ministers and the Department to charge fees to cover the costs of tests needed for official control measures?
+Could the Minister clarify whether this provision would give the opportunity to Ministers and the Department to charge fees to cover the costs of tests needed for official control measures?

 My hon.
 Friend makes an important point.
 That is why the regulations were referred by the sifting Committee for debate.
 There is already a power in the existing regulations for authorities to make charges for that testing.
 All we sought to do in drafting was retain that ability.
 Broadly speaking, the testing we do here in the UK is run by the Health and Safety Executive at our facility in Buxton and it tends to be a commercial choice for the fertiliser companies whether to use that or to use an alternative at their own cost.
 There is not really a cost recovery mechanism that is deployed beyond that; it is simply based on research done by the companies.
 We have clarified and made a change to the drafting of the regulation to be clear that we simply seek to retain the existing abilities to charge rather than to create new ones.